How does investing in a pension benefit you?

 - If you have unused allowance from the previous three tax years you can use it in the current year (provided you have sufficient earnings to cover these additional contributions – remember you can’t contribute more than 100% of your earnings); this is known as ‘carry forward’.

 - Note that limits are expressed as gross contributions – so if your annual allowance is £40,000 and you are a basic rate taxpayer, this actually means you can only contribute a net £32,000 as the government automatically adds a further 20% (or £8,000),

-- The lifetime allowance determines how much you can draw from your pension pot at retirement before you start getting hit with higher tax charges; the amount is £1,055,000 for the 2019/20 tax year and is set to rise in line with inflation.
+- The lifetime allowance determines how much you can draw from your pension pot at retirement before you start getting hit with higher tax charges.
+The amount used to be £1,073,100 for the 2022/23 but will be scrapped from 6th April 2023.